cujojs/promise-perf-tests/README.md

 ## Q

-Q calls `Object.freeze` on its promises, and so it incurs the huge v8-imposed performance penalty (see [above](#whenjs)).
+[Q](https://github.com/kriskowal/q) calls `Object.freeze` on its promises, and so it incurs the huge v8-imposed performance penalty (see [above](#whenjs)).
 Q also enforces *next-turn resolutions*.
 This is a safety feature that can help avoid certain types of programmer errors and stack overflows, but at a performance cost since all promise resolutions are delayed until the next turn of the JS event loop.

 ## jQuery Deferred

 jQuery Deferred is not intended to be fully Promises/A compliant in its forwarding behavior.
 We've done our best to design the tests so that that does not affect the performance characteristics.
 However, it *does* affect the *computation results* of some tests.
 These are noted in the output and can be ignored for performance testing purposes.

+## deferred

+[deferred](https://github.com/medikoo/deferred) bears some similarity to when.js's behavior when running in non-paranoid mode.
+It does not use Object.freeze() and doesn't employ *next-turn resolution*.

 # Test Environment